seinecle/codapps/docs/generated-slides/subdir/using-containers_temp_html.md

 A container is a Component that you can find in the *Core Components*, like the others:

 //ST: !
-image::https://docs.google.com/drawings/d/e/2PACX-1vTZilzT-i-pousY6xCia7BW3gXUIRyp0rIvbiJs1RGwIvpB9CJyI7Z-ILdF7cukkC4dBpF9Ca9JQWoN/pub?w=1434&h=791[align="center",title="Finding the Container among Core Components"]
+image::Finding-the-Container-among-Core-Components.png[align="center",title="Finding the Container among Core Components"] {nbsp} +

 //ST: !
 The difference with other Components is that when you drag and drop a Container on the Form, it remains invisible.